Learn how to run your application locally, deploy it, and test on App Engine.

 Docker base images for PHP

-If you'd like to build a PHP custom runtime application from scratch, you can use this base image in a Dockerfile:
+If you'd like to build a PHP custom runtime application from scratch, use a provided base image in your Dockerfile:

 The source code of the base images are available at: https://github.com/GoogleCloudPlatform/php-docker